 If permanent natural gas piping is used for temporary heating units, do not modify or reroute gas piping without the prior approval of the appropriate utility company.
 Provide separate gas metering as required by the utility company.

-The Contractor shall pay for costs of temporary heat and ventilation used during construction, including costs of installation, fuel operation, maintenance and removal of equipment.
+The Contractor shall pay for costs of temporary heat and cooling and ventilation used during construction, including costs of installation, fuel operation, maintenance and removal of equipment.
 Use of direct, fired heaters discharging waste products into work areas will not be permitted unless prior approval is given by the Consultant.

 Construction heaters used inside buildings must be vented to outside or be non-flameless type.
 Solid fuel salamanders are not permitted.